 Another thing to keep in mind is the placement of the return vents and the output vents in relation to one another.
 One big no-no is having these two types of vents too close to one another.
 You don't have to be an HVAC design engineer to see why having the air conditioning supply register above and just a few feet from the central air conditioning return grille is a bad idea.
 Cool air delivered to this room will mostly fall down to be simply drawn right back into the return.
 Poor supply and return duct locations like this can severely reduce the effectiveness of the cooling system and increase its operating costs.

 Vent Placement and Heating Repair in Austin

-Vents are something we rely upon greatly but rarely give much thought to.
-Their placement is important when it comes to building design and, believe it or not, even the professionals get it right all the time.
-That’s because there are many factors involved, such as what kind of HVAC system you’re working with, the climate you live in, the shape of the home, the location of the ducts, and many more.
+Vents are something we rely upon greatly but rarely thought about.
+Their placement is important when it comes to building design, and, believe it or not, even the professionals don't get it right all the time.
+That's because there are many factors involved, such as what kind of HVAC system you're working with, the climate you live in, the shape of the home, the location of the ducts, to name just a few.

 One thing you can be sure of, if you need heater repair in Austin, look no further than AC Express.
-Our experienced technicians can get you the Austin heater repair you need at competitive prices.
-We do same-day heater and AC repair all across the Austin area, from Cedar Park and Georgetown to Lago Vista and Lakeway.
-If you need air conditioner repair in Austin or any kind of Austin heating service, don’t hesitate.
+Our experienced technicians can get you the repairs you need at competitive prices.
+We do same-day heater and AC repair from Cedar Park and Georgetown to Lago Vista and Lakeway.
+If you need air conditioner repair or any kind of heating service, don't hesitate.
 Call today!
+(512) 866-5520